giminni/docker-grav/README.md

 ## Using docker multiarch environment

 Using the extended docker build features of `(buildx)` this project is prepared for multiarch images.
-That means it uses one name for different target architectures `(linux/amd64, linux/arm64, ...)`.
-Currently only the linux/amd64 architecture is supported.
+That means it uses one name for different target architectures `(linux/amd64, linux/arm64, linux/armv7, ...)`.
+Currently only the `(linux/amd64)` architecture is supported.

 ## Using local docker cache repository

-In addition to the buildtime and compile cache environment there is another local directory `(./<PROJECT_ROOT>/rootfs/*)` that can be used to store for example the grav zip files to avoid a lengthy download and compilation time.
+In addition to the build and compile cache environment, there is another local directory `(./<PROJECT_ROOT>/rootfs/*)` that holds cached artefacts.
+This directory can be used to store for example the grav zip files to avoid a lengthy download time from the internet.

-In this case store the grav-admin.zip file under `(./<PROJECT_ROOT>/rootfs/tmp)`.
+In this case store the `(grav-admin.zip)` file under `(./<PROJECT_ROOT>/rootfs/tmp)`.
 If the name is correct the file will be inserted into the docker buildtime context and used instead of downloading the file from the internet.

 ## Handling user password and SSH secrets